edensalt/tic-tac-toe/README.md

 ## Skills demonstrated

 - JS factory functions, modules, and private functions
-- Styling with Tailwind; adjusted for phone screens
+- Styling with Tailwind, including light/dark mode and responsive for phone screens
 - Set-up with Vite
 - Forms and DOM manipulation
 - JS if statements and for loops